There are several reasons why you might consider rolling over your 401(k) into an IRA:

 Direct rollover: With a direct rollover, your 401(k) plan administrator sends the funds directly to your new IRA custodian.
 This is often the easiest and most straightforward method, as it minimizes the risk of mistakes or delays.

 Indirect rollover: With an indirect rollover, you receive a distribution from your 401(k) plan, and then have 60 days to deposit the funds into an IRA.
-However, this method may pose risk if mistakes are made or delays result in taxes and penalties.
+However, this method may pose a risk if mistakes are made or delays result in taxes and penalties.

 Trustee-to-trustee transfer: With a trustee-to-trustee transfer, your 401(k) plan administrator sends the funds directly to your new IRA custodian.
 This method is similar to a direct rollover, but it may be more suitable if you have a complex retirement plan or specific requirements.